NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Referral-Payload.page.md

 The level of consent currently supported by BaRS is for 'Direct Care' only.
 In emergency care use cases this is usually implied consent.
 A Validation Request **must** contain a Consent resource and it **must** adhere to the [example](https://simplifier.net/NHSBookingandReferrals/8fc39b95-89a6-45fb-914f-1458a10e9e14/~json) provided under the BaRS FHIR assets.

 ### Questionnaire
+A Questionnaire is an organised collection of questions intended to solicit information from patients, providers or other individuals involved in the healthcare domain.
+They may be simple flat lists of questions or can be hierarchically organized in groups and sub-groups, each containing questions.
+The Questionnaire defines the questions to be asked, how they are ordered and grouped, any intervening instructional text and what the constraints are on the allowed answers.
+The results of a Questionnaire can be communicated using the QuestionnaireResponse resource.

+The Questionnaire resource is used to covey the Pre Triage Sieve and Nature of Call (NOC) questions and the potential responses.

 ### Questionnaire Response
+The Questionnaire Response resource is used to covey the PTS and NOC responses given by the patient (or their representative).

+The extension questionnaireresponse-reason **must** be populated to indicate which data is contained within, as outlined in the resource element guidance below.

+Using a nested set of questionnaireResponse.item, questionnaireResponse.linkId and questionnaireResponse.answer complex structured data can be generated and processed, by the Sender and Receiver, respectively.
+The element guidance for this resource below goes into detail but, essentially, the item and linkId can be continually nested to convey various types of information.
+The item indicates a new element, linkId provide the number of elements (within the item) and answer contains any the value, supported by many different data types.

 ### Condition

+The Condition resource is used to encapsulate the overall 'problem' the referral intends to resolve for the patient.
+The detail provided here underpins the rationale for the CarePlan and is a central resource for the Receiver looking for information about the patient and reason for referral.

+The Condition resources is used to transfer the Presenting complaint.
+This is also referred to as:
+* The Reason for Call (text)
+* Whats the problem? (text)

+The key information about the 'problem' is comprised of two components within this Application, condition.category and condition.code.
+The category is used to qualify the code value, providing additional context to interpret the issue identified.
+For example, in this Application, the category will stipulate this is a 'presenting complaint', highlighting the provenance of the 'problem' for the Receiver to start their consultation.
+This is in addition to other specific status fields on the resource.

 ### Procedure
+This resource is used to record the details of current and historical procedures performed on or for a patient.
+A procedure is an activity that is performed on, with, or for a patient as part of the provision of care.

+The Procedure resource is used to transfer that Cardio Pulmonary Resuscitation by a bystander is being undertaken, and when it started.

 ### Task
+The Task is used to direct the next action(s) required by the Sender making the referral.
+Task supports in fulfilling Careplan, which also references it.
+The narrative within the payload starts with the assessment performed by the Sender (Encounter), identifying a 'problem' (Condition) which a plan of care (CarePlan) is established to address.
+The Sender is unable to support the plan of care so transitions responsibility, via a referral (ServiceRequest), while directing the next requested action (Task).

+This Application utilises two elements within Task to direct the activity and timeframe, using Task.code and Task.restriction.
+The code will be a fixed value, indicating that a consultation is being request of the 'Community Pharmacist Consultation Service for minor illness', dictating the action should take place within thirty minutes, under the restriction.period element.

 ### Communication

+The Communication resource is a conveyance of information from a sender to a receiver.
+The information can include encoded data, text and optionally a related Patient and a related Encounter.

+In this application it is used to transfer Call Log information and Crew Notes.

 <br>
 <br>